 Often a visitation schedule will include "regular" visitation, i.e., alternating weekends, as well as a holiday schedule, e.g., Memorial Day weekend.
 Those schedules will invariably conflict, e.g., Mom's Memorial Day weekend falls on Dad's regular alternating weekend.
 Visitation orders should expressly state which parent's visitation supersedes the other's visitation.
 If not, easily avoidable litigation will ensue.
-See, e.g., In re Marriage of Mennen, No. 09-1821, 2010 WL 2384865, at 2 (Iowa Ct.
+See, e.g., In re Marriage of Mennen, No. 09-1821, 2010 WL 2384865, at \2 (Iowa Ct.
 App.
-June 16, 2010) (acknowledging a mother disobeyed a visitation order by taking the child at the start of the father's regularly-scheduled weekend when her holiday visitation was not to occur until Sunday).
+June 16, 2010) (acknowledging a mother disobeyed a visitation order by taking the child at the start of the father's regularly-scheduled weekend when her holiday visitation was not to occur until Sunday); In re Marriage of Brigman, No. 22-0738, 2022 WL 17828831 (Iowa Ct.
+App.
+Dec.
+21, 2022) (involving parents arguing over which schedule takes precedence).